Entrepreneurship ecosystem: The ecosystem metaphor

 Several academic researchers have begun to investigate entrepreneurial ecosystems as well.
 Spigel suggests that ecosystems require cultural attributes (a culture of entrepreneurship and histories of successful entrepreneurship), social attributes that are accessed through social ties (worker talent, investment capital, social networks, and entrepreneurial mentors) and material attributes grounded in a specific places (government policies, universities, support services, physical infrastructure, and open local markets).
 Stam distinguishes between framework conditions of ecosystems (formal institutions, culture, physical infrastructure, and market demand) with systematic conditions of networks, leadership, finance, talent, knowledge, and support services.

+Emerging entrepreneurial ecosystems (EEEs) are often evaluated using tangible metrics like new products, patents, and venture capital funding.
+However, Hannigan et al. (2022) argue that understanding these ecosystems requires considering cultural factors alongside material ones.
+They emphasize that cultural elements, such as community engagement and shared values, play a crucial role in the growth and success of EEEs.
+By incorporating both cultural and material perspectives, policymakers can better design incentives and regulations to foster economic growth and innovation in these ecosystems.
+This approach suggests that building cultural infrastructure is as important as financial and technical support in developing thriving entrepreneurial environments.

 There are several key conditions that typically define a healthy ecosystem.
 The ecosystem: